Start of main content

 About

-To mark the 100-year anniversary of the first successful operation of a television, the IET are running a special edition of its John Logie Baird Lecture series.
+To mark the 100-year anniversary of the first successful operation of a television, the IET together with RTS are running a special edition of its John Logie Baird Lecture series.

 The IET have held the John Logie Baird Lecture annually since 2003.
 It was started by the Multimedia Communications Professional Network that has evolved into today’s Media Technical Network.
 These lectures focus on the key technologies or issues of the day, ranging from the move from Broadcast to IP based video distribution, to content piracy and the privacy of the consumer.

-For this year’s JLB lecture, the IET are running an evening of presentations to celebrate 100 years of TV, on the anniversary of the first successful television transmission of a recognisable image of a person.
+For this year’s JLB lecture, the IET together with RTS are running an evening of presentations to celebrate 100 years of TV, on the anniversary of the first successful television transmission of a recognisable image of a person.

 100 years of television: John Logie Baird lecture 2025